The labor and delivery of your twin babies can be a daunting thought.

 Labor and Delivery – Stage 1

 The first stage of labor is when your contractions start and is the longest stage in giving birth.
-These are working to soften then open your cervix (dilating) this may last for hour’s or even days, especially if this is your first pregnancy.
+These are working to soften then open your cervix called dilating, this may last for hour’s or even days, especially if this is your first pregnancy.
 The first thing to remember is not to panic when things start to happen and to contact your doctor or midwife.

 First stage of labor has three phases these include Early Labor, Active Labor and the Transition Phase.

-Early Labor – where the
+Early Labor – Where the

 this will start with a bloody show and period like pains as your cervix